-WP1 "Anticipated Property Tax Increases on New Construction Spur Gentrification: Evidence from New York City"
+WP1 "Do Property Tax Incentives for New Construction Spur Gentrification?
+Evidence from New York City"

-Some cities have proposed tax benefits on new investment as a measure to relieve tenants from rising rents.
-In this paper, I use a property tax reform in New York City to estimate whether such incentives work locally.
-The tax reform removed property tax benefits for new residential investment.
-However, the delay between announcement and implementation of the policy change led to the concentration of investment within a short period.
-Using bunching of units at the expiration deadline, I find that a 1% increase in the future property tax increased current residential investment by 0.4%.
-Yet, this new investment did not lower the rents paid by the tenants in the affected neighborhoods.
-On the contrary, using the baseline land availability within a small radius around an incumbent unit's as an instrument, I find that an additional new tax-exempt unit during the bunching period increased the incumbent unit rent by 2.3%.
-I find evidence consistent with the hypothesis that new residential investment made neighborhoods more desirable by attracting affluent households, facilitating the entry of businesses and consumption amenities.
-Overall, the results indicate that accelerated new investment spurred neighborhood change.
+This paper uses a natural experiment to estimate whether property tax incentives for new construction lower the rents paid by tenants.
+In 2006, the New York City government decided to make property tax incentives for new construction less generous, starting in 2008.
+Developers responded by rushing to apply for these benefits and began building before the deadline.
+The magnitude of excess housing starts at the deadline suggests that a 1% increase in the future property tax increased current residential investment by 0.4%.
+A naive demand-supply model indicates that these new units brought to the market by the reform should lower rents in nearby incumbent units.
+On the contrary, I find that the rents in nearby incumbent units increased.
+Using the baseline land availability within a small radius around an incumbent unit as an instrument, I find that an additional new tax-exempt unit during the bunching period increased the incumbent unit rent by 2.3%.
+I find evidence consistent with the hypothesis that new residential investment made neighborhoods more desirable by attracting affluent households, facilitating the entry of businesses and consumption